MissVeronica/um-post-grid/README.md

 Create the folders ( ultimate-member, profile ) with your filemanager or FTP client if non existent.
 ### Verify installation
-Verify correct installation with UM Settings -> Advanced -> Override templates that UM is locating the template at .../ultimate-member/profile/posts.php
+Verify correct installation with "UM Settings -> Advanced -> Override templates" that UM is locating the template at .../ultimate-member/profile/posts.php

-If you don't find the 'Override templates' tag the template file <code>posts.php</code> is either not uploaded or uploaded to the wrong folder/wrong file name.
+If you don't find the 'Override templates' tab the template file <code>posts.php</code> is either not uploaded or uploaded to the wrong folder/wrong file name.